 In contrast to TC restriction discussed on sub-section 3.5.6, an SA can span over more than one VC.
 Thus, it is possible to protect a number of VCs with the same SA.

 However, it is worth noting that SAs cannot be created for use with VCs reserved for carrying only ‘fill’ or ‘idle’ data (i.e. OID Transfer Frames as defined in references [TBD] and [TBD]) for the reasons explained in sub-section 3.1.

+If a secured VC is used for carrying both packets and OID transfer frames, then the idle pattern of the OID transfer frames should be carefully selected by the user to avoid degrading system security (e.g. known plaintext attacks).

 advanced orbiting systems